Saradhii/orders-settlements/README.md

 Live: https://orders-settlements-weld.vercel.app

-Demo account: `demo@example.com` / `demo12345` — sign in at https://orders-settlements-weld.vercel.app/login
+Demo account is `demo@example.com` / `demo12345`.
+Sign in at https://orders-settlements-weld.vercel.app/login

 Next.js (App Router) and TypeScript, MongoDB via the native driver, Better Auth for email/password, Zod for validation, Tailwind and shadcn/ui, Vitest for tests.

 ## Setup

-Needs Node 20+ and a MongoDB replica set — payments are written in a transaction, so a standalone `mongod` won't work.
+You need Node 20+ and a MongoDB replica set.
+Payments are written inside a transaction, so a standalone `mongod` won't work.
 Atlas free tier is fine.

     cp .env.example .env.local   # fill in MONGODB_URI, MONGODB_DB, BETTER_AUTH_SECRET
     npm install